Buying a Classic Land Rover for a Restoration Project

 Land Rover Defender

-The Classic Land Rover Defender was popular due to their capabilities when used off road.
-The early Defender models were produced with 2500cc petrol engines.
+The Classic Land Rover Defender is known for its off-roading capabilities.
+The early models were produced with 2500cc petrol engines.
 Many classic Series and 90 Land Rovers have been retrofitted with improved engines, however.
-The 200tdi, 2495cc, turbo diesel engine offered long mileage without fault and are still running today.
+The 200tdi, 2495cc, turbo-diesel engine offered long mileage without fault and are still running today.

 In 1999 the TD5 Defender was introduced.
 It was ECU controlled with a powerful engine.
-Many classic Land Rover enthusiasts found the engine too complex to repair, so it has not become as popular for car collectors.
+Many classic Land Rover enthusiasts found the engine too complex to repair, so it hasn't seen as much popularity.
 Problems with the engine began to arise as they grew older.
 Production of the TD5 ceased in 2016.

 Buying a Defender

-It can be difficult to choose a Defender which is in good condition.
+It can be challenging to choose a Defender in good condition.
 Over time many of the components have deteriorated and failed.
 Many chassis have become redundant after only 15 years.